Angela Ahrendts

-Dame Angela Jean Ahrendts, DBE (born June 7, 1960) is an American businesswoman who was previously the senior vice president of retail at Apple Inc. She was the CEO of Burberry from 2006 to 2014.
-Ahrendts left Burberry to join Apple in 2014.
-Ahrendts was ranked 25th in Forbes' 2015 list of the most powerful women in the world, 9th most powerful woman in the U.K. in the BBC Radio 4 Woman's Hour 100 Power List, and 29th in Fortune's 2014 list of the world's most powerful women in business.
+Dame Angela Jean Ahrendts, DBE (born 7 June 1960) is an American-British businesswoman who was previously the senior vice president of retail at Apple Inc. She was the CEO of Burberry from 2006 to 2014.
+She left Burberry to join Apple in 2014.
+She was ranked 25th in Forbes' 2015 list of the most powerful women in the world, 9th most powerful woman in the U.K. in the BBC Radio 4 Woman's Hour 100 Power List, and 29th in Fortune's 2014 list of the world's most powerful women in business.
 She was also a member of the UK's Prime Minister's business advisory council until it was disbanded in 2016.

 Early life

 Ahrendts was born and raised in New Palestine, Indiana, the third of six children.
 Her father, Richard Ahrendts, was a businessman, and her mother, Jean, was a homemaker.

 She attended New Palestine High School, where she was a varsity cheerleader.
 In 1981, she earned an undergraduate degree in Merchandising and Marketing from Ball State University in Muncie, Indiana.